Ben Fogle: Television

 Fogle first came to public notice when he participated in the BBC reality show Castaway 2000, which followed a group of thirty-six people marooned on the Scottish island of Taransay for a year, starting 1 January 2000.
 This was a social experiment aimed at creating a fully self-sufficient community within a year.

 Fogle is a television presenter who has worked for the BBC, ITV, Channel 5, Sky, Discovery and the National Geographic channels in the UK.
 He has hosted Crufts, One Man and His Dog, Countryfile, Country Tracks, Extreme Dreams with Ben Fogle, Animal Park, Wild on the West Coast, Wild in Africa, "Ben Fogle – African Migration" and Ben Fogle's Escape in Time.

-Fogle made a film about the facial deforming disease noma for a BBC Two documentary Make Me A New Face which followed the work of the charity Facing Africa and Great Ormond Street Hospital.
+In 2010, Fogle made a film about the facial deforming disease noma for a BBC Two documentary Make Me A New Face which followed the work of the charity Facing Africa and Great Ormond Street Hospital.

-Fogle has produced films about naval history and the Royal National Lifeboat Institute (RNLI) for the History Channel and followed Princes William and Harry on their first joint Royal Tour in Botswana and made an exclusive documentary called Prince William's Africa.
+Fogle has produced films about naval history and the Royal National Lifeboat Institution (RNLI) for the History Channel and followed Princes William and Harry on their first joint Royal Tour in Botswana and made an exclusive documentary called Prince William's Africa.
 He marked the centenary of Captain Scott's expedition to the South Pole with The Secrets of Scott's Hut.
 Fogle is popular on the motivational and corporate speaking circuit.
-His new series, Swimming with Crocodiles will air on BBC Two, Storm City in 3D on Sky One and National Geographic.
-Fogle has become a special correspondent for NBC News in the United States.
+His two-part documentary, Swimming with Crocodiles aired on BBC Two in 2012.
+Production commenced in 2011 for Storm City in 3D on Sky One and National Geographic.
+Fogle was hired for two years as a special correspondent for NBC News in the United States, in 2011.
+Their purpose was to cover the April royal wedding of Prince William and Catherine Middleton and the 2012, London Olympics.

 Fogle appeared on the programme Countryfile with John Craven from 2001 to 2008, during which he reported on a number of UK rural pastimes.
 He rejoined the programme in 2014.

 Since 2013, Fogle has presented two series of Harbour Lives, a documentary series on ITV.
 In 2014, Fogle joined the presenting team on ITV series Countrywise with Liz Bonnin and Paul Heiney, which covers aspects of the British coast and country.

-In 2013, Fogle presented a new show for Channel 5 called Ben Fogle: New Lives in the Wild, that saw him follow the stories of people living in the wild and isolated from society.
-Fogle also took over as the host of Animal Clinic on Channel 5, replacing Rolf Harris.
+Since 2013, Fogle has presented his show for Channel 5 called Ben Fogle: New Lives in the Wild, that sees him follow the stories of people living "off grid" in the wild and isolated from society.
+In 2024, he interviewed musician Vanessa Forero in her Colombian cabin about the kidnapping of her mother Marina Chapman, and has expressed his hope to make a film about Chapman's life story.

+Fogle took over as the host of recommissioned and re-titled Ben Fogle's Animal Clinic on Channel 5, replacing disgraced presenter Rolf Harris.